 Stewards of the Sea: Heinen’s Trusted Seafood Sources

-From the salty Pacific and the icy rivers of Alaska to the lush rainforest waters of Costa Rica, we are continuously reminded of the importance of natural resources, ecosystems and sustainability efforts.
+From the salty Pacific to the icy rivers of Alaska, we are continuously reminded of the importance of natural resources, ecosystems and sustainability efforts.

 No matter the destination or partner, these values are critical to us.
 We make sure to ask the right questions and know that this selectiveness to support best practices in the fishing and aquaculture communities will help our resources flourish for years to come.